We’re putting the vision in revision

 • Hard work and confidence.
 These two things go hand in hand.
 I knew I’d put the work in and I believed I would succeed.

-At EdPlace these make up the backbone of our approach to revision.
+At EdPlace these make up the backbone of our approach to learning.

-We do this by providing access to hyper relevant resources, always making sure students are working at the right level, delivered in an engaging format and ultimately inspiring confidence.
-We call it smart revising.
-It’s what delivers the best results.
+We do this by providing access to hyper relevant resources that are delivered in an engaging format, personalised to your child’s specific needs using AI-technology, and ultimately inspiring confidence We call it, learning smart; it’s what delivers the best results.
 In fact, students that use us see a 150%+ increase in their progress over an academic year.

-We don’t define the education system but we can turn its challenges into opportunities that help us get our grades to set us up for life.
-For 11+, SATs and GCSE we’re helping millions of students revise smart with the best revision app out there.
-Please download the app and let us know how you get on.
-It’s your stories that inspire us.
+We don’t define the education system but we can turn its challenges into opportunities that help us get the results that set us up for life.
+For home educators, after school learners, exam revisers and everything in between, it’s your stories that inspire us.
+We’re here to help your child succeed.

 img